 While there are tons of different species of yeast, there are only three types that are commonly used in the kitchen.

-- Bakers Yeast used to make bread, desserts, and pizza dough.
+- Bakers Yeast, an active dry yeast used to make bread, desserts, and pizza dough.

 - Brewers Yeast used for making beer.